What do you want to calculate?

 Using Cap Rate to Set a Maximum Offer

 If comparable sales in your submarket show a 6.5% cap rate and the property's T-12 NOI is $65,000, your maximum justified bid is $1,000,000.
 This anchors negotiation in objective market data rather than the seller's asking price.
-This is the income approach to valuation — used by every commercial appraiser in the US.
+This is the income approach to valuation — commonly used in income-property appraisal.

 Applications of Cap Rate Analysis